 To guarantee that Transelec can quickly react financially to investment opportunities and pay its obligations by their maturity dates, the company has a stable and predictable remuneration over time, associated with the "take or pay" income, i.e., the company has income associated with its installed capacity of assets, and not with the volume transported. in addition, it has short-term receivables and a committed line of credit for working capital of US\$250 million.
-This committed line of credit was first contracted on July 9, 2012, being renegotiated, and extended in 2014, 2017, 2020 and 2021.
-The last renovation was on May 28, 2021, maintaining only a dollar tranche of US\$250 million and other improvements for the company.
-Is granted for a period of 3 years by a bank syndicate consisting of The Bank of Nova Scotia, MUFG Bank Ltd, Bank of China Ltd, Banco Santander, Sumitomo Mitsui Banking Corporation and JP Morgan Chase Bank N.A.
-In July 2021, China Construction Bank incorporated to the bank syndicate.
+This committed line of credit was first contracted on July 9, 2012, being renegotiated, and extended in 2014, 2017, 2020, 2021 and 2024.
 This line does not include any material clause of adverse change.
-In January 2023, Barclays Bank incorporated to the bank syndicate, and Banco Sabadell in February 2023.